 Is it possible to work in Project Management with this degree?

-Project management is an important aspect of construction management programs, and the curriculum covers topics such as materials and methods, cost estimating, and scheduling, which are all essential skills for successful completion of project management.
+Project management is an important aspect of degree programs, and the curriculum covers topics such as construction materials and methods, cost estimating, and scheduling, which are all essential skills for successful completion of a construction project.

 What are the admission requirements for a construction management degree?